 Lebanon’s elections are well known for their intricate political schemes and unorthodoxies.

-Note: In the list, LF stands for the Lebanese Forces Party and PSP for the Progressive Socialist Party.
+Note: In the list below, LF stands for the Lebanese Forces Party headed by Samir Geagea, and Amal for the Amal Movement of Nabih Berriwho has been Speaker of the Parliament since 1992.